 Prepare your questions.
 Write down your questions including a brief background on why it is important to you (sample questions below).
 Make sure it focused on a specific subject or piece of legislation.
 Avoid a long introductory statements, but be sure to share your name, town you live in, where you work, and what you do.

 Be brief.
 Focus your attention on one or two questions.
 Practice asking those questions until you can get through each one in 25 seconds or less.

 Tell us about your meeting.
 Let the Endocrine Society know you participated, what you asked, and what the response was.
 Send an email, post on Facebook, and tweet on Twitter to share your experience!
-Contact Jessica Harris at email@example.com to share more.
+Contact Grace Kranstover at firstname.lastname@example.org to share more.

 When the chance arises, be prepared to ask your questions during the meeting.
 Briefly introducing yourself (where you live, what you do) and explain that you are here because you are concerned about a specific issue (e.g., health reform or NIH funding).